 Cold brew can be made in any size batch.
 Simply use the ratio of 4:1 (4 cups water to 1 cup ground coffee).
 Use the chart below as a handy reference for HOPE Coffee’s packaging.

-In a glass of ice, pour equal parts coffee concentrate and water.
-For stronger coffee, use more concentrate.
-For less intensity, use more water.
+Pour equal parts coffee concentrate and water over a glass of ice.
 Add a splash of milk or your favorite liquid creamer, if desired.

 Fun Tip: For those who like to drink this slowly, try freezing some of the coffee concentrate in ice cube trays so that you can sip all day without your cold brew becoming diluted.